Tener/haskore-guide/doc/index.markdown

 * this is a git repo after all, patches welcome
 * otherwise, reach me at [nfjinjing@gmail.com](mailto:nfjinjing@gmail.com)
 * It will be mirrored to wiki.haskell.org, when I got more time.
-I'm currently enjoying the fast (create / modify -> publishing) cycle).
+I'm currently enjoying the fast (create / modify -> publishing) cycle using this style of writing.